Tuvan throat singing: Khoomei

 The most popular style of throat singing is known as khoomei (or khöömei, in Cyrillic: хөөмей).
 The term hömey or kömey means and in various Turkic languages.

 Khoomei is traditionally a softer sounding style, with the fundamental (or drone) usually in the low-mid to midrange of the singer's normal voice.
 In this style, usually two or three harmonics can be heard between one and two octaves above the fundamental.
 In khoomei, the abdomen is fairly relaxed, and there is less tension on the larynx than in other styles.
 Pitch is manipulated through a combination of movements of the lips, throat, tongue or jaw.

-Singing in this style gives the impression of wind swirling among rocks.

 The term khoomei is also used as a generic term to designate all throat singing techniques in this region.

 Sygyt

 Sygyt (in Cyrillic: сыгыт), literally 'whistling', has a midrange fundamental and is characterized by strong, flute-like or rather piercing harmonics, reminiscent of whistling.
-Also described as an imitation of the gentle breezes of summer, the songs of birds, the ideal sound for the harmonics is called Чистый звук—Russian for clear sound.
+The ideal sound for the harmonics is called Чистый звук—Russian for clear sound.

 To perform sygyt, the tongue rises and seals around the gums, just behind the teeth.
 A small hole is left back behind the molars, either on the left or right side.
 The sound is then directed between the teeth to the front of the mouth.
 The lips form a bell-like shape, usually with an "ee" vowel, and the sound is directed through this small opening.
 Pitch is manipulated exactly the same way as in khoomei style.